nrs011/Nimesh-Ryan-Silva-Portfolio/README.md

 # My Portfolio

 > This showcases my web portfolio.
-HTML, CSS, jQuery, Sass/SCSS, Bootstrap, Bulma, and JavaScript were used.
+HTML, CSS, JavaScript, jQuery, Sass/SCSS, Bootstrap, and Bulma were used.

 # Compile SCSS to CSS by NPM